Deltares-research/NBSDynamics/docs/guides/run_simulation_veg.md

 # How to run a Vegetation simulation in NBSDynamics

+To fully understand how to create a simulation object in NBSDynamics we recommend first going through the basic guideline [How to create and run a simulation](../../guides/run_simulation).

 An example of how a simulation is run can be found in the [acceptance tests](../../test/test_acceptance.py#TestAcceptance::test_given_veg_case_runs)

 ## Simulation structure.